 Embark on a challenging 2-week trek through rugged parts of the Himalayas in remote wilderness areas, with additional day hikes throughout.

-In order to deepen your experience abroad, you may elect to enroll in college-level courses while participating on the Nepal Gap semester program.
-Those who enroll in an optional course will be invoiced an additional fee top of the land cost, for up to 16 college credits.
+To deepen your experience abroad, you may elect to enroll in college-level courses while participating on this program.
+Those who enroll in optional courses will be invoiced an additional fee on top of the land cost.
 To learn more, click here.

-Students who take courses for-credit will receive an official transcript from a School of Record after successful completion of the program.
+Students who take a for-credit course will receive an official transcript from a School of Record after successful completion of the program.

 Through our Schools of Record, you may take the following courses for-college credit: